bor0/gidti/manuscript/chapter2.md

 X> ### Exercise 17
 X>
-X> Try to come up with a few propositions for each goal/given form, combine them, and prove them by means of a formal proof.
+X> Think of a proposition and try to prove it by means of a formal proof.

 ### 2.3.4.
 Mathematical induction